Hariskhan2/test-fake-store/README.md

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

-You can start editing the page by modifying `app/page.tsx`.
+You can start editing the page by modifying `src/app/page.tsx`.
 The page auto-updates as you edit the file.

 This project uses [`next/font`](https://nextjs.org/docs/app/building-your-application/optimizing/fonts) to automatically optimize and load [Geist](https://vercel.com/font), a new font family for Vercel.

+## Features

+- **Product Listings**: Browse a variety of products fetched from a fake store API.
+- **Shopping Cart**: Add, remove, and update product quantities in your cart.
+- **Category Filtering**: Filter products by categories.
+- **Responsive Design**: Optimized for both desktop and mobile devices.

 ## Learn More